Healthdirect Free Australian health advice you can count on.

 Resources and support

-healthdirect’s medicines section allows you to search for medicines by brand name or active ingredient.
-It provides useful information about medicines such as their use and side effects, whether they are available on the Pharmaceutical Benefits Scheme and product recalls.
+• healthdirect's medicines section allows you to search for medicines by brand name or active ingredient.
+It provides useful information about uses, side effects and availability on the Pharmaceutical Benefit Scheme (PBS).

 Learn more here about the development and quality assurance of healthdirect content.